ArtemizaMartinez/yeast-hybrid-genome-evolution/Figure6/README.md

 - Figure 6b: Association between recurrent HSP104 mutation and segregant genetic background.
 - Figure 6c: Chromosome IV haplotype and candidate modifier analysis.

-## Directory structure
+## Notes

-- `data/`: processed mutation, genotype and haplotype data
-- `scripts/`: statistical-analysis and plotting scripts
-- `output/`: reproducible summary tables and plots

-Protein and genome schematics were assembled by the authors using processed analysis outputs.
+Genome schematics were assembled by the authors using processed analysis outputs.
 Final panel assembly was performed in Adobe Illustrator.